ellado-fbit/express-middleware/README.md

 ```

 ## Redis GET command
 Middleware wrapper for the Redis GET command.
 Get the value of a key from the Redis cache.
-Returned value will be available on 'res.locals.redisValue'.
+Returned value is available via `res.locals.redisValue` by default.

 ```js
 const express = require('express')